 “Opportunity Industries”—the industries that disproportionately contain the Inland Empire region’s “good jobs” and “promising jobs.
 “Good jobs” refer to those that provide middle-class wages and benefits.
-“Promising jobs” are entry level jobs that provide career pathways to good jobs“, according to report by Metropolitan Policy Program at Brookings Institution.
+“Promising jobs” are entry-level jobs that provide career pathways to good jobs,” according to a report by Metropolitan Policy Program at Brookings Institution.

 Empire’s logistics and manufacturing industries